International Education Week 2025

 Location: Mezzanine (LBC)

-Join us for a special edition of Global Café during International Education Week!
-This vibrant gathering is an opportunity for internationally-minded Tulanians to unite, celebrate diversity, and build global connections.
-Enjoy an afternoon of engaging conversations, fun activities, and refreshments while mingling with international students and globally-driven peers.
+Join us for a special edition of Global Café during International Education Week celebrating culture and community, featuring Tulane’s cultural student associations.
+This vibrant gathering is an opportunity for internationally-minded Tulanians to unite and build global connections.
+Enjoy an afternoon of engaging conversations, fun activities, and free food while mingling with international students and globally-driven peers.
 Global Café fosters an environment where we can learn from each other’s experiences, enrich our campus community, and deepen our understanding of our place in the world.
 Don’t miss this exciting chance to be part of the global conversation at Tulane!

-Global Café is sponsored by the NTC - Center for Global Education, NTC - Office of Study Abroad, the Lavin-Bernick Center (LBC), Freeman Abroad, and the Office of International Students and Scholars.
+Global Cafeé is sponsored by the NTC - Center for Global Education, NTC - Office of Study Abroad, the Lavin-Bernick Center (LBC), Freeman Abroad, and the Office of International Students and Scholars.

 Tulane Language Day 2025